 To be included in the list of presentation proposals that will be voted on by the community, your proposal submission must meet the following criteria:

-Proposals that meet the guidelines above will be announced in the list of approved submissions in the beginning of March and voted on by the community.
+Proposals that meet the guidelines above will be announced in the list of approved submissions in mid March and voted on by the community.
 If your proposal is not listed at that time, that means it did not meet the above criteria.